mallory/e2ee/draft-e2ee.md

 Providers are trustworthy
 -------------------------

-While "trustworthy" can be rigorously defined from an engineering perspective, for the purposes of this document a definition inspired by an internal workshop for Internet Society staff is sufficient:

 Trustworthy
 : A system is completely trustworthy if and only if it is completely resilient, reliable, accountable, and secure in a way that consistently meets users’ expectations.
 The opposite of trustworthy is untrustworthy.